BigDashT/Multi-World-Calendar/SECURITY.md

-# Security Policy
+# Security and Bug Policy

-Only Versions found here are supported by me.
-If you download it from anywhere else, I am not responsible for any issues you might encounter.
+The only versions of Big-T's Multiworld Calendar and Weather System (BMCWS) that are supported by me are the latest release version from the releases section of this repository.
+Any other version made by another maintainer or any version made by me that isnt the current release version is unsupported.

+Feature requests are welcome but will only be accepted for requests to the newest release.

+Bug Reports that exist in unsupported versions that do not occur in supported versions will be rejected.

-Make sure to always check for the latest version in the releases here on GitHub.
+Make sure to always check for the latest version in the releases [here](https://github.com/BigDashT/Multi-World-Calendar/releases).

 ## Supported Versions